 Verdict - Too close to call - if I’m honest I quite like the Nespresso drinks so perhaps a touch of robusta shouldn’t be a deal-breaker.

 This is where it gets interesting.
 The Nespresso Business machines offer a range of 11 Nespresso pods, including 2 decaf options - but there are no flavoured coffees, no hot chocolate, and no teas.

-There are 10 different coffees in the Keurig K Cups range including 3 Starbucks coffees, a Green Mountain French Vanilla, and an excellent Barista Prima decaf.
-There are also 3 different Twinings tea K Cups, and a hot chocolate option.
+The Keurig K Cups range includes Barista Prima coffees, a Green Mountain French Vanilla, and an excellent Barista Prima decaf.
+There are also Twinings tea K Cups, and a hot chocolate option.

 Verdict - Tea’s too important to ignore - in my opinion, the lack of any tea or chocolate options in Nespresso pods is one of the areas that highlights that this is essentially a domestic system that has been adapted for the workplace, as opposed to a coffee machine designed for the office, like the Keurig and Flavia machines.
 I always caution buyers to think twice about putting in a ‘hot drinks machine’ that still sees 40% of staff and visitors waiting for the kettle to boil, and leaving their tea-bags on the side of the sink.

 At the end of the day, all of our buyers are up against the bottom line - you want to provide high quality hot drinks for staff and visitors, but you need to ensure you are getting the best possible value.

 As with the hot drinks machines we sell, Nespresso Aguila, Zenius and Gemini CS Pro machines are available under a variety of purchase models.

 For simplicity, I’ll assume you are buying the machine outright in which case the prices are likely to be as follows:

 |Drink Size (Max)||Grams of Coffee||Price||Price / Gram||Price / Cup (220ml)|